MadRoosterCro/modern_javascript_sandbox/2-variables-exercises/README.md

 ### VAR

-The "old" way of declaring a variable, not used very often and is considered archaic by some devs.
+The "old" way of declaring a variable, not used often anymore and is considered archaic by some devs.

 #### Declaring variables using `var`